OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 We suggest to work on RFC8345 bis to provide the backward compatible way to add the minimum semantics that the community agrees is required for the core topology.
 We need to further investigate the {{?RFC8795}} approach and evaluate if some parts could be moved to RFC8345.

+## Plug-in other IETF YANG data models (RFC8345-GAP-PLUGG)

+We need a new RFC8345 augmentation for the purpose of connecting IETF topology modules to other IETF YANG modules.
+In some cases, this are already done by augmenting 'ietf-network'
+and 'ietf-network-topology'.
+For others, we need to add some mechanisms to link the IETF topology to other models and data.

+The mechanims must specify the following:

+* What category?
+What is the category of the external YANG model (e.g. configuration, assurance, performance, ..)

+* Which protocol?
+Is the information retrieved via netconf, restconf, ..

+* Which server?
+Where the information can be retrieved from (the same controller or some other restconf/netconf server)

+* Which instance?
+How to connect IETF topology module instances to other IETF YANG module instances (because we have different keys)

+* Which path?
+What yang paths contain external data for network, node, termination-point, link

+There are two  ways how this can be defined:

+* USER DEFINED: External user defines how to connect topology to external YANG module in a generic way via some Digital Map API.
+This information is than retrieved from the application via the Digital Map API and application can automatically build the request for retrieval of external data.

+* CONTROLLER DELEGATED: Delegated to the controller, who gives back info how to connect to external modules for each instance

+The following are the candidate approaches how we can address this limitation:

+* BASIC: Dont propose any new mechanism, leave to different augmentations to solve the problem their own way

+* AUGMENT: Augment RFC8345 with some Digital Map plugin module

+* NEW-MODULE: Create a new Digital Map plugin module that is used for building relations between the Digital Map model/data and other IETF models/data

+We implemented the basic approach in IETF120 Hackathon, where we duplicated the properties of IS-IS at the controller API via augmenting the RFC8345 with technology specific module.
+This was done just to explain the problem, knowing that the more sofisticated solution is needed.
+We need to implement more advanced option for connecting ietf-l2-isis-topology to ietf-isis.
+The solution must be generic to support any other augmentation and yang files.
+We suggest to analyze the second (AUGMENT) and third (NEW-MODULE) approach in the IETF121 hackathon, together with 2 approaches how that information can be defined (USER DEFINED or CONTROLLER DELEGATED) and come back with the reccomendation.

 ##  Open Issues (for Further Analysis or Resolved)